aarontran/snr-filaments/rsch-notes.md

 * Rearranged directory structure for clarity
 * Updates to profile fitting code
 * Added/tested script to split regions at FWHMs/fit edges, for spectra
-* (DOING) set-up profile and spectrum plotting code, for paper figure.

 Fits to equation 6